Federal Correctional Institution, Ray Brook: History

+The prison became operational following the conclusion of the Olympics and accepted its first inmates that same year.
+As of 2016, it housed approximately 1,000 inmates.
+The majority of inmates come from New York City and Boston.
 The Bureau of Prisons has received numerous complaints regarding conditions at FCI Ray Brook.
-The United States Court of Appeals for the Second Circuit reinstated a previously dismissed lawsuit filed against the Bureau of Prisons on behalf of six inmates who were allegedly housed in an extremely hot and cramped single room without adequate ventilation and cleaning supplies.
+In 2013, the United States Court of Appeals for the Second Circuit reinstated a previously dismissed lawsuit filed against the Bureau of Prisons on behalf of six inmates who were allegedly housed in an extremely hot and cramped single room without adequate ventilation and cleaning supplies.
 The Court found that the evidence justified a claim of cruel and unusual punishment.

+In 2025, the prison terminated its contract with the Council of Prison Locals 33 union under the American Federation of Government Employees.
+Additionally, officers at the prison went unpaid during the 2025 United States federal government shutdown.